Jimmyangzl/anthro_arm_mapping/README.md

 The robot arm used here is the non-SRS Franka Emika Panda.
 For other arms an adaption is needed (see **Customize arguments**).

-Video demonstration of the method and experiment: https://github.com/user-attachments/assets/4c64e274-f943-435f-b431-e805f20173c4
+Video demonstration of the experiments: https://github.com/user-attachments/assets/4c64e274-f943-435f-b431-e805f20173c4
 ## Prerequisites
 - [ROS2 humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) installation.